Selvam-DG/Statistics/5: Special_Random_Variables/README.md

 _____________________________________________________________________________________________________________________________________________________________________________________________________________________________

 ##  THE HYPERGEOMETRIC RANDOM VARIABLE
 - A bin contains N+M batteries, of which N are of acceptable quality and the other M are defective.
-A sample of size n is to be randomly chosen (without replacements) in the sensethat the set of sampled batteries is equally likely to be any of the N+M n subsetsof size n.
+A sample of size n is to be randomly chosen (without replacements) in the sense that the set of sampled batteries is equally likely to be any of the N+M n subsets of size n.
 If we let X denote the number of acceptable batteries in the sample, then
 _____________________________________________________________________________________________________________________________________________________________________________________________________________________________
 ![Screenshot 2023-12-28 223725](https://github.com/Selvam-DG/Statistics_-and_R_programming/assets/98681717/b57db78d-7400-4143-ba10-558e738d1a69)
 _____________________________________________________________________________________________________________________________________________________________________________________________________________________________